 The mass of refrigerant passing, which is measured by the second.

 In this case of the oil return valve seal, we are looking at the density of the low side refrigerant as it passes into the suction port of the compressor.
+This is shown on the LP gauge near to the compressor.
 The higher the pressure of the refrigerant, the more refrigerant there is- so it has a higher mass flow rate.
-This system has a refrigerant saturation point of 1° which corresponds to a pressure 3.4bar.
+This system has a refrigerant saturation point of 1°C which corresponds to a pressure 3.4bar.
 That is a high mass flow rate for this kind of refrigerant.
 This is because this refrigerant is usually used in low temperature applications where the pressure of the refrigerant is below that of the atmosphere.
 In that condition, when a leak occurs on the low side of the system- air leaks in.
 Air bleed valves are available to remove this unwanted air from the system.

 Reciprocating compressors use loading solenoids to increase piston displacement.
 Usually, oil from the oil pump holds the piston valves open and so preventing compression on that cylinder.
 When more flow rate is needed- the loading solenoid de energizes- the piston valves drop and the cylinder comes into action.
 Therefore, increasing the mass of refrigerant through the compressor.